 The berries are mostly used for culinary purposes but have also their uses as a medicinal herb.

 Therapeutic Uses, Benefits and Claims of Raspberry

 Raspberry has been cultivated for a long time and not only for its culinary uses but also for its medicinal properties.
-The fruit is rich in nutrients and may be helpful in prevent anemia.
+The fruit is rich in nutrients and may be helpful in preventing anemia.

-In Chinese herbal medicine the berries of Chinese raspberries (rubus ideaus) have been used to strengthen the kidneys and as a treatment for incontinence.
+In Chinese herbal medicine, the berries of Chinese raspberries (Rubus ideaus) have been used to strengthen the kidneys and as a treatment for incontinence.

 There are many ways the berries can be applied as a medicinal herb and to fully exploit their high content of iron and vitamin C.

-Both the dried and fresh leaves contain tannin that are known to have astringent properties.
+Both the dried and fresh leaves contain tannin that is known to have astringent properties.
 The leaves have therefore been used (usually as a tea) to treat diarrhea, heavy menstrual bleeding and vaginal discharge.